ibrahimFN/fort/README_EN.md

-no-logs                   : Whether print logs in console. true or false ingame-error              : Whether send errors to player. true or false discord-log               : Whether send logs to Discord. true or false hide-email                : Whether hide emails in Discord logs. true or false hide-token                : Whether hide token in Discord logs. true or false hide-webhook              : Whether hide webhook url in Discord logs. true or false
+no-logs                   : Whether print logs in console. true or false ingame-error              : Whether send errors to player. true or false discord-log               : Whether send logs to Discord. true or false omit-over2000             : Whether will omit texts over 2000 chars on discord log. true or false skip-if-overflow          : Skip discord logs if overflow. true or false hide-email                : Whether hide emails in Discord logs. true or false hide-token                : Whether hide token in Discord logs. true or false hide-webhook              : Whether hide webhook url in Discord logs. true or false